-- More generally, we compose PNMs in a graphical way by allowing input information nodes (□) to feed into method nodes (■), which in turn output new information. - (Pictures are easier than formal definitions!)
+- We compose PNMs in a graphical way by allowing input information nodes (\Box) to feed into method nodes (\blacksquare) , which in turn output new information. - N.B. one should at first think of having deterministic data at the left-most \square nodes, then random variables as outputs, realisations of which get fed into the next \blacksquare .

-We define the corresponding dependency graph by replacing each $\square \rightarrow \blacksquare \rightarrow \square$ by $\square \rightarrow \square$, and we number the vertices in an increasing fashion, so that $i \rightarrow i'$ implies i < i'.
+- We define the corresponding dependency graph by replacing each \longrightarrow \Longrightarrow by \longrightarrow \longrightarrow , and number the vertices in an increasing fashion, so that [i] implies i < i'. - The independence properties of the random variables at each node are crucial.